s-r-engineer/s-r-engineer.github.io/index.markdown

 * **Beacon-9**: A navigation project to explore the physics of radio waves and innovative applications for positioning.
 * **Ultra-High Precision Positioning System**: Engineering a real-time system to calculate the target position with 1mm precision at a 1km distance for a laser based on its movement and relative positioning.
 * **Easy language learning**: Mobile app aimed to simplify language learning based on my own experience.
+* **TransPutning**: Client-server app that is allowing two remote clients to connect through the relay server while streams are heavily encrypted and disguised as standard HTTPS traffic.
 * [**~~Polar Reflow~~**](https://github.com/s-r-engineer/polar_reflow): Archived.
 It was a project to see and understand the data, gathered by Polar watches, to get deeper insights.

 ## Recommendations